obaskly/AiTextDetectionBypass/README.md

 This script automates the process of paraphrasing articles using undetectable.ai website.
 It splits the input article into 250-word chunks and paraphrases each chunk.
 The paraphrased content is then saved to a file.

+## NEW

+You can Try the Other tool as well https://github.com/obaskly/AiDetectionBypass

 ## Features

 - Paraphrase long articles automatically.